Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Actuation

-Autoware has been installed to a number of vehicles.
+Autoware has been installed and tested with a number of by-wired vehicles.
+Examples of "Powered by Autoware" are listed [here](https://autoware.ai/join/).